Preparing students to be advanced practice nurses providing front-line care to children as clinicians, educators and researchers.

 The PNP-AC role

-Interested in learning more about the differences in training and job expectations between acute care and primary care PNPs?
+Are you interested in learning more about the differences in training and job expectations between acute-care and primary-care PNPs?

 - Hands-on experience—more than 600 hours of clinical experience